31 Dec Out With The Old and In With The New

 using the new year as a springboard for renewal

-2011 was certainly a very intense year.
-It was filled with protest and strife for some of the world.
-For others maybe 2011 was a good year but, regardless of the quality of your year, in the next few days we bid a farewell to 2011 and have welcomed in a great new 2012.
+2017 was certainly a very intense year.
+It was filled with division and strife for some of the world.
+For others maybe 2017 was a fantastic year but regardless of the quality of your year, we have now bid a farewell to 2017 and have welcomed in a sensational new 2018.

 Here are a few tips on creating positive change in yourself which will ultimately affect your circle thus making the world a better place one circle at a time.

-8. Read and achieve.
+- Read and achieve.
 Invest at least 15 minutes every day reading about your interests.
-Books, magazine articles, and even web sites, can make a big difference over time.
-Listen to tapes and CD while commuting.
+Books, magazine articles, and especially blogs and web sites, can make a big difference over time.
+Listen to audio books while commuting.
 Fill your mind with positive and motivational content.
 You will become what you read and hear.
 You will also become what you think about most.
-So, when you're reading make sure you're thinking positive thoughts.
+So, when you’re reading make sure you’re thinking positive thoughts.

-Plan your work and work your plan and you will find 2012 to be so much better than 2011.
+Plan your work and work your plan and you will find 2018 to be even so much better than 2017.